Loading organizations...

 Key people at Uptake.

-Uptake was founded by Eric Lefkofsky (Co-Founder).
+Uptake was founded in 2014 by Eric Lefkofsky (Co-Founder).

 Key people at Uptake.

-Uptake was founded by Eric Lefkofsky (Co-Founder).
+Uptake was founded in 2014 by Eric Lefkofsky (Co-Founder).

 Uptake is a Chicago-based industrial intelligence company providing predictive analytics SaaS software that translates machine data into actionable insights for smarter operations.[2][3][4]
 It serves asset-intensive industries like trucking, rail, wind energy, renewables, and government fleets, solving problems such as asset failure prediction, maintenance optimization, downtime reduction, ESG compliance, risk mitigation, and cost visualization through over 60 patents and nearly 200 data science models.[2][3]
 Key clients include PepsiCo, United Road, Berkshire Hathaway Energy Renewables, and MidAmerican Energy, with products like Uptake Fleet delivering benefits such as 4x ROI in uptime and maintenance efficiency for fleets managing over 200,000 commercial vehicles.[2][4][5]
 The company demonstrates strong growth momentum, expanding to 20 countries including India, launching new SaaS tools like Uptake Scout, and earning recognition from Gartner, Verdantix, World Economic Forum, CNBC, Forbes, and Crain’s Chicago.[2][3]